code-samurai777/Temperature-and-Humidity-Monitoring-System/README.md

-# Temperature-and-Humidity-Monitoring-System
-Simulated Arduino-based temperature &amp; humidity monitoring system on Tinkercad using two potentiometers as a replacement of DHT11 sensor and data smoothing filter.

-# Temperature and Humidity Monitoring System (Simulation)
+# Temperature and Humidity Monitoring System

 This project simulates an Arduino-based instrumentation system that measures and displays temperature and humidity using a TMP36 sensor and two potentiometers and LCD.
 A moving average filter is applied to smooth noisy data, and readings are visualized manually in Excel.
+This project is simulated on Tinkercad.

 ## 🔧 Components Used
 - Arduino UNO (simulated)